 Press Train Neural Net to start the training.
 You will see the estimated remaining training time and line chart of the accuracy and loss.

 With each epoch the Accuracy and Validation Accuracy should improve, while the Loss and Validation Loss should decrease.
 Wait until the training is finished.

 When the training is done, check the confusion matrix.
 It contains important information about the training results.
 The most interesting stat is the accuracy but if your training data is unevenly distributed the F1 score might be a better metric.

 You will rarely achieve an accuracy of over 90% so if the accuracy is above 80% you should export the algorithm to test it.
 We will detect smells using our PiCockpit web interface.
 Make sure to export the algorithm for BSEC version 22.214.171.124 since PiCockpit only supports this version so far.

 Note: In most cases the training will be finished before the estimated duration is reached.

 4. Detect smells

-Another way to detect smells is to use our BME68X Python extension.
-This requires some python coding but offers more control and allows you to create your own applications from your algorithm.
+Another way to detect smells is by using our BME68X Python extension.
+This requires some python coding but offers more control and allows you to create your own applications using your algorithm.
 Refer to the README.md, the Documentation.md and the examples folder to learn how to install and use the extension.

 Contact me at firstname.lastname@example.org